websiddu/websiddu/blog/posts/013-sync-firebase-to-google-sheets.md

 If you feel fancy you can auto create the sheets based on the endpoint if you use a wildcard reference to the database path.
 You can refer to the [Google Sheets API](https://developers.google.com/sheets/api/guides/batchupdate) documentation and tailor this to your needs.

+If you like the post please feel free to share it with on twitter or leave a comment below.
+If you found any errors in this article, please feel free to edit on [GitHub](https://github.com/websiddu/websiddu/blob/master/blog/posts/013-sync-firebase-to-google-sheets.md)

 ### References

 - [Copying data from Firebase to a Google Sheet via Cloud Functions](https://gist.github.com/CodingDoug/ffc4f050cc489a0280eb7f4cbe36af07)